 If you’re playing on PS4, you’ll be forced to use the Playstation VR system—the PS4 is not compatible with the superior Oculus Rift or the HTC Vive.

 And Can I Get Rundown of All the Popular Games?

 Of course!
 Apart from iRacing, which is an online-based game that you play by paying for a subscription, most popular sim racing and racing titles are available on Steam, the PS4 or Xbox online stores, or Amazon.
 Here’s a list of some of the most commonly played titles.

 Project Cars 2

 Project Cars 2 is a high-quality game that is widely appreciated for its vast array of cars and tracks.
-It also has just about every possible weather scenario you can think of, including rain and snow, along with a 24 hr night/dawn/dusk clock.
-An active online community, decent downloadable content and stunning graphics further its status as a must-have game for sim racers.
+It also has just about every possible weather scenario you can think of, including rain and snow, along with a 24-hour night/dawn/dusk clock.
+An active online community, decent downloadable content, and stunning graphics further its status as a must-have game for sim racers.